How to Fix Black Teeth: Step-by-Step Guide

 Tartar causes yellow or black teeth

 Only dental professionals can remove the tartar that causes this discoloration.
-This problem is usually solved by scraping the tartar off the teeth, and the dentist may use ultrasonic tools to remove the tartar easily.
+This issue is usually resolved through professional dental scaling, often using ultrasonic instruments to remove the tartar easily.

 In cases of decay, it is unlikely that a dentist can restore the teeth with a simple cleaning.
 Instead, the dentist must remove the decayed part of the tooth.